dendenxu/fast-gaussian-rasterization/readme.md

 - [ ] TODO: Add a warning to the user if they're performing further processing on the returned values.

-**Note: the speedup is mostly visible when the pixel-to-point ratio is high.**
+**Note: the speedup is the most visible when the pixel-to-point ratio is high.**

 That is, when there're large gaussians and very high resolution rendering, the speedup is more visible.